Tbach1203/crawl_product_tiki/README.md

 ## 🔍 Overview

-This project is a data crawling tool for collecting product information from **Tiki.vn**, one of the largest e-commerce platforms in Vietnam.
+This project focuses on collecting large-scale product data from **Tiki.vn**, using a dataset of approximately **200,000** product IDs.
-It extracts detailed product data such as **product ID, name, price, brand, images, attributes, and descriptions**, serving use cases like **data analysis, ETL pipelines, machine learning datasets, and e-commerce insights**.